CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Theoretical Analysis

 By~(A3), $D_\mathcal{C} - D_\mathcal{E} > 0$, so $S(x)$ is a strictly decreasing affine function of $\rho(x)$.
 Since $\rho(x)$ is non-decreasing in $d(x)$ by~(A1), $S(x)$ is non-increasing in $d(x)$.

 \emph{Quantitatively}, for two problems with difficulties $d_1 < d_2$ (hence $\rho(x_1) \leq \rho(x_2)$ by A1):

 \end{proof}

 \begin{remark} Assumption~(A1), that harder problems have a larger fraction of essential reasoning steps, is the core structural assumption.
-It is empirically supported by the monotonic compression--difficulty relationship in Table~\ref{tab:main}: MATH-500 (57--59\% compression, base accuracy 70--78\%) versus AIME 2025 (${\sim}$35\% compression, base accuracy ${\sim}$63--67\%).
+It is empirically supported by the monotonic compression--difficulty relationship in Table~\ref{tab:main}: on Qwen3-14B, MATH-500 (up to 56\% compression) is compressed more than the harder AIME benchmarks (32--38\%).
 Assumption~(A2) posits that the average KL divergence on essential and compressible tokens depends on token \emph{category} (essential vs.\ compressible) rather than on the specific problem.
 This is a modeling simplification; in practice, per-token KL values vary across problems, and the proposition should be interpreted as holding for the category-averaged quantities.
 Assumption~(A3) states that compressible tokens exhibit a larger vocabulary-level KL divergence than essential tokens.
 Note that this does not follow directly from the per-token reward sign: the essential/compressible classification (Definition~\ref{def:essential}) is based on the probability of the \emph{sampled} token $y_t$, whereas the KL divergence $D_\KL(q_t \| p_t)$ is an expectation over the \emph{entire vocabulary} at position $t$.
 Rather, (A3) is a structural modeling assumption, motivated by the intuition that at positions where the teacher concentrates mass differently from the student (compressible positions), the full distributional divergence tends to be larger than at positions where both distributions agree on the dominant token (essential positions). \end{remark}